zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

    the given size is used to call the underlying WSGI stack.

 resume_file PATH
-   The path to a resume file.
-Periodically, the worker's resume is saved to this file and the file is read on startup to initialize the worker's resume.
+   The path to a résumé file.
+Periodically, the worker's résumé is saved to this file and the file is read on startup to initialize the worker's résumé.

 tracelog LOGGER
    Request trace logging and specify the name of the Python logger to